microsoft/mixed-reality-extension-sdk/design/button.behavior.md

 # Button Behavior

 Button behavior is the high level representation of how an MRE actor should behave as a button.
-This behavior consists of two actions that occur on the object when it is targeted and when it is activated or clicked.
+This behavior consists of two actions that occur on the object when it is targeted and when button is pressed or clicked.
 As part of these interactions, the point of targeting of the button will be passed along as additional data to the app for consumption.

 Button Behavior Actions: